Sewage sludge treatment at Garmerwolde wastewater treatment plant

 The transport of sludge cake

-SNON will start transporting sludge cakes to their processing location using container trucks on January 1, 2024.
+SNON will start transporting the sludge cake to its processing location by container lorry on 1 January 2024.
 Container transport will gradually be phased out in the second quarter of 2024.
-Trailer trucks will then be used to transport the sludge cakes.
+Trailer orries will then be used to transport the sludge cake.

 Project information